bugsnag-elixir/plugsnag/README.md

 per [the bugsnag-elixir
 docs](https://github.com/jarednorman/bugsnag-elixir).

 If you're using Elixir < 1.4 make sure that `plugsnag` and `bugsnag` apps are started in your mix.exs.
+If you are using Elixir 1.4, the applications will be automatically started because they are dependencies.

 For example: